He Married My Best Friend - II

 So, this is how I got through the next weeks.

 I spoke to Marjie on the phone until my mother demanded I get off.

 "I can't talk, my Slave driver won't let me..."

 And so I wouldn't miss my Prom my mother arranged for one of young guys at

 "Just go, have a great time, and come home early...make it look like you and

 Junior are sneaking away..."

-I pretended I was happy, that I liked Junior, and fooled myself for quite sometime.
+I went to the Prom in my beautiful dress with my fancy hair style and pretended I was happy, that I liked Junior, and fooled myself for quite sometime.

 Even with Marjie and Davy spinning around me, talking to me, making a foursome,

 I was really doing good, until Davy asked Marjie to marry him.